webclinic017/Automated-Investment-System-2/README.md

-# Quantitative Investment System - 2
+# Automated Investment System - 2

 ## Purpose
 The goal is to test and implement quantitative strategies aimed toward maximal risk-adjusted returns in the least amount of time possible.